JayWood/the-seo-framework/readme.txt

 = Still not convinced?
 Let's dive deeper =

-**This plugin automatically generates:**
+**By default, this plugin automatically generates:**

+* Title, with super-fast 'wrong themes' support.
 * Description, with anti-spam techniques.
-* Title, with super-fast 'wrong themes' support (so no buffer rewriting!).
+* A canonical URL.
-* Various Open Graph tags.
+* Various Open Graph, Facebook and Twitter tags.
 * Special Open Graph description, which organically integrates with the Facebook and Twitter snippets
 * Extended Open Graph Images support, including image manipulation.
 * Canonical, with full WPMUdev Domain Mapping, subdomain and HTTPS support to prevent duplicated content.